USFWS/In-progress/README.md

 # AI-for-WHCR

 ### This repository contains R and Python code for conducting deep learning, computer vision analyses.
-Specifically, the code is in the development stage to detect and classify Whooping Crane from very-high resolution imagery.
 Please contact Brad Pickens, bradley_pickens@fws.gov, for more information or for questions.

 ### The realm covered here includes imagery management and preprocessing, annotation conversions, deep learning model training/testing, deep learning inference, post-processing, and statistical analyses.
 Project-specific code is tailored to ongoing USFWS projects.